 '''

 $> mysql -e 'STOP SLAVE SQL_THREAD;'

+Or from MySQL 8.0.22:

+$> mysql -e 'STOP REPLICA SQL_THREAD;'

 '''

-This enables the replica to continue to receive data change events from the source's binary log and store them in the relay logs using the I/O thread, but prevents the replica from executing these events and changing its data.
-Within busy replication environments, permitting the I/O thread to run during backup may speed up the catch-up process when you restart the replication SQL thread.
+This enables the replica to continue to receive data change events from the source's binary log and store them in the relay logs using the replication receiver thread, but prevents the replica from executing these events and changing its data.
+Within busy replication environments, permitting the replication receiver thread to run during backup may speed up the catch-up process when you restart the replication applier thread.

-2. Run mysqldump to dump your databases.
+2. Run mysgldump to dump your databases.
 You may either dump all databases or select databases to be dumped.
 For example, to dump all databases:

-'''

-$> mysqldump --all-databases > fulldb.dump
+\$> mysqldump --all-databases > fulldb.dump

-'''

-3. Once the dump has completed, start replica operations again:
+3. Once the dump has completed, start replication again:

-'''

-$> mysqladmin start-slave
+\$> mysqladmin start-slave

-'''